Hochschule für Musik Carl Maria von Weber: High School of Music "Carl Maria von Weber"

 Founded in 1965, but working as a different organization since 1945, the High School of Music "Carl Maria Von Weber" (Sächsisches Landesgymnasium für Musik "Carl Maria von Weber") is a specialist music school for school-age children, located in Dresden.
 The school imparts the regular school program but great emphasis is put on individual music training, music theory classes and orchestral playing.
 Most instrumental teachers are also professors at the Hochschule für Musik "Carl Maria von Weber" or play in one of the professional orchestras of the city.
-The president of the school is the English conductor Sir Colin Davis.
+Among the former presidents of the school was the English conductor Sir Colin Davis.
 Previous patrons include Sir Yehudi Menuhin.